rayalhar/rayalhar.github.io/README.md

 ## About Me

-[Ray Al Haraz] - Aerospace/Mechanical Engineering Student at the University at Buffalo
+Aerospace/Mechanical Engineering Student at the University at Buffalo

 Hi!
 My name is Ray, and I'm currently a third year student studying Aerospace Engineering at the University at Buffalo, in the School of Engineering and Applied Sciences.
 I've had an interest in anything that flies in our atmosphere (or out!) ever since I could remember.
 I have a strong passion for this field and am hoping to stay in it for life!